OS2mo/os2mo/docs/operation/auth.rst

   a response.

-  - This can be caused by configuration issues on our end, or the IdP sending an incompatible response
+  - This can be caused by configuration issues on our end, or the IdP sending an incompatible response.
-  - Further troubleshooting requires **looking at our own error log**
+  - Further troubleshooting requires **looking at our own error log**.

 Auth issues are manifold and incredibly varied.
 So it is difficult to create